The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Proof of the Weak-Pointed Shafarevich conjecture

+We claim that the image of $f:C\times T\to U$ is two-dimensional.
+(In particular, the data above also forces $\dim U\geq 2$.)
+Indeed, let $D\subset U$ be its image.
+If $D$ is zero-dimensional, then every morphism $f_t$ would be constant contradicting the fact that the morphisms $f_t$ are non-constant.
+Now, assume that $\dim D =1$.
+As $U$ is hyperbolic, it follows that $D$ is hyperbolic.
+In particular, by a well-known generalization of De Franchis's theorem for hyperbolic curves (see \cite{Imayoshi}), the set of non-constant (dominant) morphisms $C\to D$ is finite.
+This contradicts the fact that the morphisms $f_t = f|_{C\times \{t\}} :C\to D$ form an infinite set of pairwise distinct non-constant morphisms.

+We have thus shown that $f$ satisfies all of the assumptions of Section \ref{section:3}, so that we may apply Theorem \ref{thm:pointed_rigidity} to conclude that This contradicts our assumption that and concludes the proof. \end{proof}

 \begin{remark} The proof of Theorem \ref{thm:main} (and also Theorem \ref{thm:pointed_rigidity}) simplifies a bit when $U$ is assumed to be smooth.
-For example, one does not need to argue by induction on the dimension of $U$ in the above proof.
-Also, with the notation of Section \ref{section:3}, the set $B_1 $ is empty. \end{remark}
+For example, one does not need to argue by induction on the dimension of $U$ in the above proof, as one can simply choose an snc compactification of $U$ in this case.
+Also, with the notation of Section \ref{section:3}, the set $B_1 $ is empty, so that (as already mentioned in Remark \ref{remark:xi}) the construction of the map $\xi$ (in Section \ref{section:xi}) is simpler when $U$ is smooth. \end{remark}

 \begin{remark}[Arakelov-Parshin's theorem] Let us show that Arakelov-Parshin's finiteness theorem follows from Theorem \ref{thm:main}.
 Let $g\geq 2$ be an integer and let $\mathcal{C}:=\mathcal{C}_g\otimes_\QQ k$ be the stack over $k$ of smooth proper connected curves of genus $g$.
 Note that $\mathcal{C} = \mathcal{M}_h$, where $h(t)= (2g-2) t + (1-g)$.
 Since $\deg h =1$, the integer $N:=0$ satisfies the inequality